terraform-ibm-modules/landing-zone-config-tool/unit-tests/data-files/slz.md

 ## Virtual private endpoints

-A Virtual Private Endpoint (VPE) gateway enables users to connect to supported IBM Cloud Services from their VPC network via an IP address allocated from a subnet within the VPC.
+A virtual private endpoint (VPE) gateway enables users to connect to supported IBM Cloud Services from their VPC network via an IP address allocated from a subnet within the VPC.
 The VPE gateway is a virtualized function that scales horizontally, is redundant and highly available, and spans all availability zones of the specified VPC.

 The default configuration connects the management and workload VPCs to IBM Cloud Object Storage by creating a VPE subnet in each zone of the VPC, then creating a VPE gateway for each VPE subnet.